fmshja/SEP-2---G16-Project/README.md

 ## Setting up the Positions for the Site Modules on the Website
 Here are the instructions for setting up the correct positions for the site modules `Main Menu` and `Login`.
 It is assumed thatyou have completed all the steps from the sections `Setting up the Main Menu for the Site` and `Applying the Template Style for the Site` before this section.

 ### STEP 1
 Go to the `Joomla Home Dashboard` if you are not on this page already.
 After this, click the `Contents` drop-down list open and select the `Site Modules` menu item from under it.

 ### STEP 2
 On the `Modules (Site)` page, click the `+ New` button on the upper right side of the page to add the modules for the steps 3 and 4 to the website

 ### STEP 3: MAIN MENU
 Search for the main menu module type with the search word "menu".
 Add the module type by clicking the menu module.
 (NOTE: On Joomla 3.x.x, the main menu module can be found by searching for "main menu".)

 On the `Modules: Menu` page, set the `Title` property as "Main Menu".
 Click open the `Module` tab and assign the `Position` property as "search".
 Then click open the `Menu Assignment` tab and assign the `Module Assignment` property as "On all pages".

 Click the `Save & Close` button.

 ### STEP 4: LOGIN
 Search for the login module type with the search word "login".
 Add the module type by clicking the login module.

-On the `Modules: Menu` page, set the `Title` property as "Login".
-Click open the `Module` tab and assign
+On the `Modules: Menu` page, set the `Title` property as "Login", click open the `Module` tab and assign:
 * the `Login Redirection Page` property as "My Profile" (the user profile),
 * the `Logout Redirection Page` property as "Connecting Home" (the public home page), and
 * the `Position` property as "sidebar-right".

 Click open the `Menu Assignment` tab.
 Assign the `Module Assignment` property as "Only on the pages selected" and assign the now appearing `Menu Selection` property as "Connecting Home" (the public home page) from the Main Menu drop-down list.

 Click the `Save & Close` button.